MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/infopath-2003-compatible-object-models.md

 - infopath 2003-compatible form templates, object model,InfoPath 2003-compatible object model,object models [InfoPath 2003], compatible with InfoPath 2007,object models [InfoPath 2007], InfoPath 2003 compatible
 localization_priority: Normal
 ms.assetid: e4511af6-d7e7-44ad-a50d-1b7ee04f8215
-description: "Microsoft InfoPath is written as a Component Object Model (COM) application and exposes its programmability interfaces for both external automation and form template script as COM interfaces.
-To support the creation of InfoPath solutions that use the Visual C# and Visual Basic managed-code languages, the InfoPath setup program installs three interop assemblies.
-Interop assemblies are .NET assemblies that act as a bridge between managed and unmanaged code, mapping COM object members to equivalent .NET managed members."
+description: "Microsoft InfoPath is written as a Component Object Model (COM) application and exposes its programmability interfaces for both external automation and form template script as COM interfaces."
 ---

-# InfoPath 2003 Compatible Object Models
+# InfoPath 2003 compatible object models

 Microsoft InfoPath is written as a Component Object Model (COM) application and exposes its programmability interfaces for both external automation and form template script as COM interfaces.
 To support the creation of InfoPath solutions that use the Visual C# and Visual Basic managed-code languages, the InfoPath setup program installs three interop assemblies.
 Interop assemblies are .NET assemblies that act as a bridge between managed and unmanaged code, mapping COM object members to equivalent .NET managed members.